pcooke2002/accept_automated_behavior_dd/README.md

 Use ```git clone https://github.com/pcooke2002/atddbdd```` to get the entire repository.
 The master branch latest implements integer addition.
-The rel_0.0.1 branch provides integer addition to master.
+The rel_0.0.1 branch provides integer addition.
-The rel_0.0.2 branch provides integer subtraction to master.
+The rel_0.0.2 branch provides integer subtraction.
-The rel_0.0.4 branch provides integer multiplication master.
-The rel_0.0.6 branch provides inateger divisions with whole integer result.
+The rel_0.0.4 branch provides integer multiplication The rel_0.0.6 branch provides integer divisions with whole integer result.
 The rel_0.0.8 branch merges rel_0.0.1 and rel_0.0.2
 The rel_0.0.10 branch merges rel_0.0.1, rel_0.0.2, and rel_0.0.4
 The rel_0.0.12 branch merges rel_0.0.1, rel_0.0.2, rel_0.0.4, rel_0.0.6

-Division is not provided:  WHY
-    Division is a complex business rule.
-Complex business rules usually require infrastructure changes that impact previous changes.
-    This is true for division.
-In a full day class the students would probably write subtraction, then multiplication.
-Then they would write division and learn the hardway that all the previous work has to be refactored.

-    Had they gone from the silver thread of addition to division they could have simply refactored all of the infrastructure plus ONLY the addtion test.
-Subtraction and multipliction would not have to be rewritten
+The rel_0.1.1 branch provides integer and decimal addition.
+The rel_0.1.2 branch provides integer and decimal subtraction.
+The rel_0.1.4 branch provides integer and decimal multiplication.
+The rel_0.1.6 branch provides integer and decimal divisions excluding divide by zero and imaginary numbers.
+The rel_0.1.8 branch merges rel_0.1.1 and rel_0.1.2
+The rel_0.1.10 branch merges rel_0.1.1, rel_0.1.2, and rel_0.1.4
+The rel_0.1.12 branch merges rel_0.1.1, rel_0.1.2, rel_0.1.4, rel_0.1.6

 ------------------------------------------------FYI----------------------------------------------------------